-Once admitted, all students are be required to submit official transcripts, diplomas/degree certificates, and test scores by the twelfth class day of the term to which the applicant is admitted.
-Official documents can be provided in the following ways:
+Once admitted, all students are required to submit all official documents by the twelfth (12th) class day of the term to which they were admitted.

-Every student must meet the university's immunization requirement before they will be able to enroll in classes.
+Every student must meet the university's immunization requirements before they will be able to enroll in classes.

 For more information on the immunization requirements, please visit the Immunization Requirements for New Students page on the Student Health Service website.

 Visit with your advisor to determine what courses to take; for your advisor's contact information, click here.
 Course schedules are available in the Raiderlink portal: http://portal.texastech.edu on the "MyTech" tab.